Leading Beyond the Walls (Mar., $22) by Adam Hamilton tells how congregations can become vibrant centers of outreach.

 Discover Your Spiritual Gifts (May, $7.99 paper) by Peter Wagner assists in the building of God's kingdom.

 How to Be a Christian Without Being Religious (July, $9.99 paper) by Fritz Ridenour updates a study of the book of Romans indicating that Christianity is not a religion, but a relationship.

 Eating Healthy/Eating Right (July, $18.99 paper) by Scott Wilson and Jody Wilkinson provides a Bible-based health and weight-loss program.

 FLEMING H. REVELL

-Seeds of Grace: A Nun's Reflections on the Spirituality of Alcoholics Anonymous (Mar., $23.95) by Sister Molly Monahan.
-A recovering alcoholic assesses AA and how it works on the spirit.
+Seeds of Grace: Reflections on the Spirituality of Alcoholics Anonymous (Mar., $12 paper) by Sister Molly Monahan.
+A nun reveals how AA helped her find sobriety.

 SAINT MARY'S PRESS

 Prayer: Celebrating and Reflecting with Girls (Mar., $24.95) by Marilyn Kielbass provides ideas for community prayer services and suggestions for enriching girls' personal prayer life.